Triumph Renown: Triumph 1800 Town and Country Saloon (1946–1949)

-The 1776 cc, 65 bhp engine and the gearbox for the 1800 came from the pre-war Standard Flying Fourteen (also built 1945-1948).
+The 1776 cc, 65 bhp engine and the gearbox for the 1800 came from the pre-war Standard Flying Fourteen (also built 1945–1948).
 The chassis was fabricated from tubular steel and was a lengthened 108 in version of the one on the Roadster with which it also shared its transverse leaf spring front suspension.
 The cars were well fitted out with leather seats and a wooden dashboard.

 A total of 4000 were produced.
 It cost £1425 including purchase tax.

 Triumph 2000 TDA (1949)

 The 2000 Type TDA was only produced for one year and was essentially a Triumph 1800.
 The front independent suspension used a transverse leaf spring.

-The car used the larger 2088 cc four-cylinder engine with single Solex carburettor as fitted to the Standard Vanguard.
-The engine developed 68 bhp at 4200 rpm.
+The car used the larger 2088 cc four-cylinder engine with a single Solex carburettor as fitted to the Standard Vanguard.
+The engine produced 68 bhp at 4200 rpm.
 The 3-speed gearbox with column shift also came from the Vanguard and had synchromesh on all the forward ratios.
-There was independent suspension at the front but a solid axle and half-elliptic leaf springs was at the rear.
+There was an independent suspension at the front and a solid axle and half-elliptic leaf springs in the rear.
 Lockheed hydraulic brakes with 9 in drums were fitted.